2023 – BETWEEN FORESTS AND SAVANNAH, 10 days: Senegal & The Gambia

 Day 2: DAKAR, CONTEMPORARY ART & GOREE ISLAND Senegal Dakar became the center of political, artistic, and intellectual “renouveau” Of the independence time.
 Visit the “Plateau” district, the Governor Palace, and some interesting markets such as Kermel built in pure colonial style.
 Lunch in a typical restaurant.
 Afternoon dedicated to the “Village des Arts” composed of fifty-two artist’s studios (ateliers).
 All disciplines of the visual arts are represented (painting, sculpture, ceramics, photography, video, installation, etc.).
 The Village has a large gallery, which hosts exhibitions all year round.
 The Village is “the place” to meet the best artists and young talents of the Senegalese vibrant artistic scene.
 Arrival at Dakar harbor to board a ferry and spend a night on Goréè Island.
 Brief night tour of the island.

 Day 3: GOREE, PINK LAKE, AND FISHERMEN’S VILLAGES Senegal Waking up in Gorée before the crowd arrives is a pleasure, as strolling in the tiny stone-paved alleys of this historical settlement.
 In Gorée, slaves used to be crammed and then shipped to the Americas.
 The town is totally restored to witness those times, however, thanks to the nice breeze, the ancient architecture, and the many restaurants, and boutiques; Gorée today has become a very pleasant and trendy location.
 Ferry to Dakar and drive to Lac Rose, a shallow saltwater lake, surrounded by dunes, also known as Lac Retba.
-The water is ten times saltier than the ocean water and thanks to this high concentration the lake often shimmers pink.
-Workers here collect salt in a traditional way.
 Along the coast we discover the largest fisherman village in Senegal, more than 4,500 wooden painted pirogues come to the shore with the catch of the day.

 Day 5: BIRDS ‘SANCTUARY & NOMADIC PEOPLE Senegal Early morning departure to discover Djoudj National Bird Sanctuary, a natural oasis formed by hundreds of miles of partially flooded lands that has been declared a UNESCO World Heritage Site.
 This “humid paradise” is the best habitat and nesting site for over a million migratory and resident birds.
 Of the more than 400 species, pelicans and flamingos are the most common.
 Motorboat excursion led by a local guide-ornithologist.
 Continuation to the Ferlo Desert to discover the arid region where nomadic Fulani tribes herd large droves of zebu.
 The Fulani (also called Peul) are the largest tribe roaming West African savannahs, living in a vast area from Senegal to Chad.
 A local guide will join us for a visit to the neighboring villages and shelters.
 When the herds come back, we might even be invited to witness the milking process.